Drupal vs WordPress – The Differences You Should Know Before You Choose a CMS

 Why so much disparity?
 Why aren’t more people using Drupal if both platforms are so similar?

-Well, they aren’t similar actually.
+Well, they aren’t actually similar.
 And you’ll understand that in the next sections that follow.
 Let’s begin a detailed analysis between Drupal and WordPress considering different factors like:

 - Core Features